-- a.
-A fully completed Application for Admission form with a non-refundable application fee, - b.
+- A fully completed online Application for Admission form with a non-refundable application fee (online payment), - b.
 An attested copy of the certified Bachelor Degree Certificate and Transcript (attested by the MOHESR for graduates from UAE universities). - c.
 A copy of the UAE national ID card, - d.
-Six (6) passport-sized photographs, - e.
+Passport-sized photographs, - e.
 A copy of a valid passport and residency visa (if applicable),

 - f.
-Medical Examination Clearance form, - g.
-Official transcripts and course syllabi from other universities for credit transfer, - h.
-Evidence of relevant work experience may be required, - i.
-Official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 taken within the last 2 years. - j.
-Copy of the latest C.V., - k.
+Official transcripts and course syllabi from other universities for credit transfer, - g.
+Evidence of relevant work experience may be required, - h.
+Official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 taken within the last 2 years. - i.
+Copy of the latest C.V., - j.
 2 Recommendation letters may be required, - A true copy of an Equivalency letter from the Ministry of Higher Education and Scientific Research for applicants graduating from universities outside the UAE in addition to an attested copy of the certified Bachelor Degree Certificate and Transcript.